dpomier/haxe-yield/README.md

 You can compile with some haxe compilation parameters (or pass several `yield.YieldOption` into the `:yield` metadata):

  - `yield-extend`
-		If the option is enabled, all extending classes will be able to use yield statements.
-If this option affects an interface, all implementing classes and all extending interfaces will be able to use yield statements.
+		If the option is enabled, all extending classes will be able to use `@yield` expressions.
+If this option affects an interface, all implementing classes and all extending interfaces will be able to use `@yield` expressions.
 This is disabled by default.
 		Compile with `-D yield-extend`.
  - `yield-explicit`
 		If the option is enabled, the return type of iterative functions needs to be explicitly specified.
 This is disabled by default.